 Dormitories – The secondary age champions and boarders live in two large dormitories accommodating 70 girls in one and 60 boys in the other.
 Four additional smaller dormitories provide for primary age champions and boarders in separate girls and boys dormitories.
-They all sleep on two and three-tier steel or wooden bunk beds.
+They all sleep on two or three-tier steel or wooden bunk beds.
 Ideally each bed should be provided with a foam mattress, a mattress cover and a mosquito net, although the cost of keeping these supplied is an ongoing challenge.
-Mattresses wear out quickly in normal use but even quicker where young ones repeatedly wet the bed (given the traumatic situations some of the children have come from this is a common problem).
-At the foot of each bed the children have a box containing all they possess in the world, a pair of flip flops, school uniform, one change of clothes, school exercise books, a bar of soap, toothbrush and treasured letters that they may have received from their sponsor.
+Mattresses wear out quickly in normal use but even quicker where young ones are concerned.
+At the foot of each bed the children have a metal trunk containing all they possess in the world, a pair of flip flops, school uniform, one change of clothes, school exercise books, a bar of soap, toothbrush and treasured letters that they may have received from their sponsor.

 On school days the very basic kitchen serves 650 school meals.
 Those who live at the site also get Posho and Beans for evening meal.
 Not only is this diet monotonous but it lacks the range of nutrients the children needs to grow properly and to stay healthy and alert.
 It would be good to be able to help make sure they regularly got some fruit and vegetables and ocasionaly some meat, but the increasing cost of food and food shortages are making it difficult to even provide Posho and Beans; the agriculture project has been initiated to tackle this problem (see the Agriculture Project page for details).

 Water – In 2007 support was raised to install a deep borehole and a water pump which has continued to provide a good supply of cleaner water.
 It is clean enough for washing and is filtered and boiled before drinking.
 Since then, water tanks have been installed to capture water for filtering and using within the Revival Centre.